johnlloydcallao01/tap2go/docs/ui-components/COLLAPSIBLE_SIDEBAR_IMPLEMENTATION.md

 # 🎯 **Professional Collapsible Sidebar Implementation**
-## **Tap2Go Admin Panel - YouTube-Style Navigation**
+## **Tap2Go Admin Panel - Modern Platform Navigation**

 ---

 ## 🎯 **Overview**

-This document outlines the implementation of a professional collapsible sidebar for the Tap2Go admin panel, similar to YouTube, Discord, and other modern platforms.
+This document outlines the implementation of a professional collapsible sidebar for the Tap2Go admin panel, similar to Discord and other modern platforms.
 The sidebar can toggle between:

 - **Expanded State** (256px width) - Full navigation with categories and items
 - **Collapsed State** (64px width) - Icon-only navigation with tooltips